KDE/documentation-develop-kde-org/content/docs/features/d-bus/creating_dbus_interfaces.md

 We then need to register our object on the bus by calling `QDBusConnection::registerObject` and expose the interface for others to use by calling `QDBusConnection::registerService`.

-{{< alert title="Tip" >}} If there will be more than one of the same object created in your application then you will need to register each object with a unique path.
+{{< alert title="Tip" color="success" >}}

+If there will be more than one of the same object created in your application then you will need to register each object with a unique path.
 If there is no well defined, unique naming scheme for your objects the `this` pointer may come in handy.

 {{< /alert >}}